stevana/hot-swapping-state-machines2/README.md

 of the state is explicit starts to shine.
 By merely looking at the function type of a state machine, we can see that it would make sense to be able to:

-  1. Extend the input type with more cases, e.g. a `resetCount` which sets the new state to `0`;
+  1. Extend the input type with more cases, e.g. a `ResetCount` which sets the new state to `0`;
   2. Refine an existing output with more data, e.g. we could return the old count when we increment;
   3. Extending the state, e.g. we could add a boolean to the state which determines if we should increment by +1 or -1 (i.e. decrementing);
-  4. Refine an existing input, e.g. make `incrCount` have an integer value associated with it which determines by how much we want to increment.
+  4. Refine an existing input, e.g. make `IncrCount` have an integer value associated with it which determines by how much we want to increment.

 I don't know if the above list complete, but it's a start.